cba023/alaya-devdocs/docs/加入 Alaya 网络.md

 ### View the current block height

-You can get the block height of the current node by executing the following command in the `PlatON` console.
+You can get the block height of the current node by executing the following command in the `Alaya` console.

 ```bash
 > platon.blockNumber
 2235
 ```

-A series of test network nodes appear in the node list and the block height is increasing, indicating that the connection is successful.
+A series of Alaya main network nodes appear in the node list and the block height is increasing, indicating that the connection is successful.